Towards a spectrally multiplexed quantum repeater: Modelling the spectral and spatial characteristics of the VIPA setup.

 Therefore, to model a realistic signal similar to the one obtained in our experiments, we calculate the sum of fiber-coupled VIPA responses at each wavelength $\lambda_i$ in the input spectrum, multiplied by its respective weight (i.e. its relative intensity in the spectrum):

 The spectrum of a narrow-line tunable laser, used as input light, was measured experimentally, and fitted with a Lorentzian.
-Both the measured data and the fit are shown in Fig. \ref{fig:cavityline}.
+Both the measured data and the fit are shown in SM Fig. \ref{fig:cavityline}.

 This allows us to calculate the VIPA setup response, i.e. the signal measured atthe output of the collection fiber as a function of the fiber's position.
-As an example, in Fig.\ref{fig:vipa-broadening} we plot the calculated response for each step as described by equations (\ref{eq:vipafield}-\ref{eq:fieldsconv}, \ref{eq:spectralbroadening}), along with the experimental data, for a central laser wavelength of $\lambda=\,1532.71\,$nm.
-This result indicates that spatial broadening of the VIPA's line is mainly due to the finite core size of the collection fiber, while the effect of the finite linewidth of the laser used, is very small.
+As an example, in SM Fig.\ref{fig:vipa-broadening} we plot the calculated response for each step as described by equations (\ref{eq:vipafield}-\ref{eq:fieldsconv}, \ref{eq:spectralbroadening}), along with the experimental data, for a central laser wavelength of $\lambda=\,1532.71\,$nm.
+Small deviations of experimental data from the calculations are likely due to deviations from the paraxial approximation model and imperfections in setup alignment.
+The obtained result indicates that spatial broadening of the VIPA's line is mainly due to the finite core size of the collection fiber, while the effect of the finite linewidth of the laser is very small.